 As your family member or loved one nears the end of life, it is challenging to balance your emotions with executing all the tasks accompanying terminal care.

-The video above offers some tips to navigating this stage of life, which are also detailed below.
+This post offers some tips to navigating this stage of life.

 “When given a diagnosis that is life-limiting, whether it is two years or two months, it can be overwhelming for the entire family,” according to the video.
 “Luckily, there are many ways to help keep the families comfortable and supported through this difficult time.
 Choosing which option is right for your family requires a bit of research.”